 “Evenings are one of the most beautiful times of the day up on the roof,” Jackson says of the spot.
 “They’re also one of the most important.
 Our clientele often work long and stressful days, so we see ourselves as this third space between the office and home.
 Somewhere they can let off steam, decompress from the day and reset.”

 At the Paramount Recreation Club, health is treated as a holistic concept.
 “Rather than just focusing on improving the physical body, we create a program around mental and social health, too,” says Jackson.
 “We think of the club as a place for members to work out, hang out and feel like they’re part of a like-minded and supportive community.
-We want to make sure anyone who experiences the rec club leaves feeling better than when they arrived.”
+We want to make sure anyone who experiences the Rec Club leaves feeling better than when they arrived.”

-“Including a food offering in the club was something we thought a lot about when we first opened,” says Jackson.
+A major drawcard for the club is Kiosk, a cafe open to the public for breakfast and lunch seven days a week.
+“Including a food offering in the club was something we thought a lot about when we first opened,” Jackson says.
 “So many gyms and health clubs operate on a ‘swipe in, swipe out’ basis, without giving their members a reason to really engage with the space.
 For us, including places to eat, work, relax and spend time is a way to encourage our community to feel more at home here.”

-The club is located in a precinct surrounding Commonwealth Street that boasts some of the most innovative operators in inner Sydney.
-“Golden Age Cinema & Bar, our sister business, is somewhere I like to spend time after work.
-They’ve got an amazing film and live music program, a killer Negroni, and the best toastie in town,” says Jackson.
+The Paramount Recreation Club is located in a precinct surrounding Commonwealth Street that boasts some of the most innovative operators in inner Sydney. “[Neighbouring] Golden Age is somewhere I like to spend time after work,” Jackson says.
+“They’ve got an amazing film and live music program, a killer Negroni and the best toastie in town.”